mikeburrelljr/fortify-bulma/README.md

 Here are the steps to customize this template with your preset

-- Rename the files in the `src` directory.
-Example `FortifyUIBootstrapCommand.php`
-    - Make sure you update any `use` statements and namespaces
 - Add your preset stubs to the `stubs` directory
 - Add your preset image and preset screenshots
 - Update the `composer.json`
-    - Replace all instances of `YourNamespace\\FortifyUIPreset` with your details.
-For example: `SomeDude\\FortifyUIBootstrap`
-- Search & Replace all of the following terms
-    - YourNamespace
-    - yournamespace
-    - YourPreset
-    - yourpreset
-    - SomeFramework
-    - Your Name
-    - yourusername
-    - you@yourdomain.com

 # Introduction

-**YourPreset** is a Laravel Fortify UI preset, built with SomeFramework.
+**FortifyUIBulma** is a Laravel Fortify UI preset, built with Bulma css.

 - [Requirements](#requirements)
 - [Installation](#installation)